French Pronouns: The Complete Guide to Personal and Impersonal Pronouns [With Examples and Audio]

 When I speak with them, I give them a zap and they leave!)

-These pronouns may look tiny and insignificant but, if used correctly, they can vastly improve your sentence structure.
+These pronouns may look insignificant but, if used correctly, they can vastly improve your sentence structure.

 1. Personal Subject Pronouns